area0feffect/Intelligent-Objects-Workshop/README.md

 ###.. -. - . .-.. .-.. .. --. . -. - / --- -... .--- . -.-. - ...
 ###### This workshop is about the relationship between humans, machines and their ways of communication.
 What is beyond the internet of things?
 What makes things intelligent?

-######We'll be mapping and building out our own networks of Raspberry Pi and establishing a custom messaging protocol between them.
-Humans are a key component and will facilitate the process

 <br/>
 #Build Guide
-* A network of Raspberry Pi, Sensors and Humans.
+* Connected devices involve a lot of moving pieces and can get pretty complex.
+Micro-controllers, power, coding, servers, servos and more.
+We will focus on understanding the concepts behind interactivity, electronics, basic networking and messaging.

+*We'll be building out a simple network of nodes and establishing a custom messaging protocol between them.

 <br/>